-J&K: Congress sarpanch killed by militants in Anantnag, political parties condemn attack
+J&K: Congress sarpanch allegedly killed by militants in Anantnag, political parties condemn attack

 Ajay Pandita, who was the head of Lukbawan village in Larkipora, was attacked in his orchard around 6 pm on Monday.

-Unidentified militants shot dead a 40-year-old Kashmiri Pandit sarpanch in South Kashmir’s Anantnag district on Monday evening, said the police.
+Unidentified militants allegedly shot dead a 40-year-old Kashmiri Pandit sarpanch in South Kashmir’s Anantnag district on Monday evening, said the police.
 Congress member Ajay Pandita, who was the head of Lukbawan village in Larkipora, was attacked in his orchard around 6 pm.

 Pandita was taken to the Government Medical College Anantnag, where doctors declared him dead on arrival.
 “Pandita had sustained bullet wounds on his left shoulder and face,” an unidentified doctor told Greater Kashmir.